davebenson/doom4-walkthrough/README.md

 Cut scene.

-Enter the next room to find a Health Station, Codex Entry "Monsters / Summoner", and most important Auto-Map.
+Enter the next room to find a Health Station, CODEX ENTRY "Monsters / Summoner", and most important Auto-Map.

 ## Mission 5: Fight: Tower Exterior
 Enter the next area to surprise 2 Imps.
 Looking at the Imps, there's some Plasma ammo to your left.
 Ahead, the platform has an upper outer story and a lower inner story.
 Further ahead, on a higher platform, is a Quad Powerup - it glows purple brightly.